 - 11 Flutter by the Butterflies

-- 12 The Grand Old Ladies is the Galapagos
+- 13 The Grand Old Ladies of the Galapagos

 ZSL London Zoo.

-London Zoo is housed in Regent.s Park.
-This beautiful, big park in North London is bordered by roads on three sides, and the Regents Canal on the other.
+London Zoo is housed in Regent’s Park.
+This beautiful, big park in North London is bordered by roads on three sides, and the Regent’s Canal on it’s northern edge.